How To Check For Testicular Cancer

 • anything unusual

-• differences between your testicles.
+• differences between the testicles.

 It is normal for the testicles to be slightly different in size.
 It is also normal for one to hang lower than the other.